unoplatform/uno.resizetizer/doc/using-uno-resizetizer.md

 * In the App Class library, create a folder called `Assets` (if doesn't exist) and then create a folder called `Images`.
 We now need to add assets to this folder.

 > [!TIP]
-> Those folders names are examples.
-It is possible to create folders with any name and how many levels needed.
+> Those folder names are examples.
+It is possible to create folders with any name and how many levels are needed.

 Make sure that the build assets are configured to be `UnoImage`.
 In the `csproj`, to make all files inside the `Assets\Images` folder to be automatically configured to be `UnoImage`, add the following: